sm3777-max/fastapi-calculator-ci/README.md

 # FastAPI Calculator CI Project

-This is a project for [Your Course Name] to demonstrate a CI/CD pipeline for a simple FastAPI calculator application.
+This is a project for **Python for Web API Development** to demonstrate a CI/CD pipeline for a simple FastAPI calculator application.

 It includes:
 * A FastAPI application with basic arithmetic operations.